Replicable-MARL/MARLlib/docs/source/algorithm/ddpg_family.rst

 Math Formulation
 ^^^^^^^^^^^^^^^^^^

-Standing at the view of a single agent under multi-agent settings, the mathematical formulation of IDDPG is the same as DDPG: :ref:`DDPG`.
+Standing at the view of a single agent, the mathematical formulation of IDDPG is the same as DDPG: :ref:`DDPG`.

 Note in multi-agent settings, all the agent models and buffer can be shared, including: